dimitriszrv/Covid19-SearchEngine/README.md

 or direct link:
 https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html

 We have collected datasets at .json format from date: 2021-03-29.
+The datasets are more or less 160.000 in total.
+So running the **get_articles.py** script, located at 'Covid19_SearchEngine/scripts/get_articles.py', getting those documents whose their titles are referenced to keywords like 'Covid', 'Coronavirus', 'SARS-CoV-2'.
+We are collecting 1000 documents and moving them to a new folder path to work with.

 ### Steps